arashl1364/BFMediate/README.md

 The focus is on measuring evidence for (full) mediation using Bayes factors.
 The package covers models with measurement error and discretization in the mediator (M) and/or the dependent variable.

-Note: This is a preliminary version of the package.
-Please do not quote or distribute.
+This is a preliminary version of the package.

 ## Installation